SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 <a id="f13"></a> Office of the High Commissioner (n.d.) *Non-discrimination: Groups in vulnerable situations.
 Special Rapporteur on the right to health*.
 United Nations Human Rights. https://www.ohchr.org/en/special-procedures/sr-health/non-discrimination-groups-vulnerable-situations (accessed Jun 2022). [↩](#UNOHC)

+<a id="f8"></a> UNSGSA (Office of the United Nations Secretary-General’s Special Advocate for Inclusive Finance for Development, Her Majesty Queen Máxima of the Netherlands), the Better Than Cash Alliance, the United Nations Capital Development (UNCDF), and the World Bank.
+(2018). *Igniting SDG Progress through Digital Financial Inclusion*. https://www.betterthancash.org/explore-resources/igniting-sdg-progress-through-digital-financial-inclusion [accessed 30.04.2022] [↩](#sgsa)

-<a id="f1"></a> Statistics Division.
+<a id="f1"></a> UN Statistics Division.
 (2021). *Global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development*.
 A/RES/71/313, E/CN.3/2018/2, E/CN.3/2019/2, E/CN.3/2020/2, E/CN.3/2021/2.
 Department of Economic and Social Affairs, United Nations. https://unstats.un.org/sdgs/indicators/Global%20Indicator%20Framework%20after%202021%20refinement_Eng.pdf [accessed 8 August 2021] [↩](#SDGT+Is)

-<a id="f8"></a> UNSGSA (Office of the United Nations Secretary-General’s Special Advocate for Inclusive Finance for Development, Her Majesty Queen Máxima of the Netherlands), the Better Than Cash Alliance, the United Nations Capital Development (UNCDF), and the World Bank.
-(2018). *Igniting SDG Progress through Digital Financial Inclusion*. https://www.betterthancash.org/explore-resources/igniting-sdg-progress-through-digital-financial-inclusion [accessed 30.04.2022] [↩](#sgsa)

-<a id="f11"></a> UN Statistics Division SDG Indicators Metadata Repository, 2022 https://unstats.un.org/sdgs/metadata/files/Metadata-01-04-01.pdf [↩](#SDGTMetrep)
+<a id="f11"></a> UN Statistics Division (2022).
+SDG Indicators Metadata Repository. https://unstats.un.org/sdgs/metadata [↩](#SDGmetarep)

 <a id="f2"></a> United Nations (2017) *2017 HLPF Thematic Review of SDG 1: End Poverty in All its Forms Everywhere.*  https://sustainabledevelopment.un.org/content/documents/14379SDG1format-final_OD.pdf [↩](#HLPF2017)